JustinRHudson/OTrack/README.md

 Since then I have been working on improving the core functionality and efficiency of this code.
-The current version is Blob_Tracker.py and is a work in progress.
-The original OLR_Tracker is not limited to just tracking OLR anomalies (see cheese.gif and dvd.gif under OLD_EXAMPLES) but has some hard coded features specific to the peculiarities of my MJO tracking.
+The current version is Blob_Tracker.py and is a work in progress (The current version on the repo is not fully updated and this script should be considered experimental).
+The original OLR_Tracker has some hard coded features specific to the peculiarities of my MJO tracking.

 The original OLR_Tracker mainly uses base Python (with a little bit of numpy).
 Blob_Tracker.py continues in this vein of being package minimal, although as I